Canva Review (2023) — All the Pros and Cons

 Canva’s background removal tool in action

-Ultimately, it’s fair to say that Canva’s image editing tools are of a ‘cut-down’ nature.
-But they are powerful, incredibly easy to use and give you access to the features that are arguably the most relevant to effective graphic design work.
+Ultimately, it’s fair to say that Canva’s image editing tools are of a relatively ‘cut-down’ nature.
+But they are nonetheless powerful and easy to use, and they give you access to the features that are arguably the most relevant to effective graphic design work.

 Editing videos in Canva